Acting Assistant Professor, Epidemiology

 Seattle, WA 98195

 Dr. Aggarwal is a Nutrition Epidemiologist with expertise in nutrition and biostatistics.
-Her academic background is in International Health (PhD, Johns Hopkins Bloomberg School of Public Health), and Nutrition (MS. and BS, Delhi University, India).
+Her academic background is in International Health and Nutrition.
 Her research deals with in-depth understanding of the psychosocial and environmental-level barriers in relation to nutrition-problems in the developed and the developing world.
 She brings expertise and experience in developing NIH grant proposals, managing nutrition projects at the national and international level, and statistical analyses of cross-sectional and longitudinal studies.

 Dr. Aggarwal’s current research focuses on interplay among food-related attitudes and cultural-based beliefs, nutrition economics, and the use of built environment in explaining diet and health disparities in the US.
 She is also interested in examining these interactions in the context of the dual burden of malnutrition in developing countries.